dotnet/fsharp/TESTGUIDE.md

 msbuild fsharp-vsintegration-unittests-build.proj
 ```

 from the `src` directory.
-Tests are contained in the binary `Unittests.dll`.
+Tests are contained in the binary `VisualFSharp.Unittests.dll`.

 The IDE unit tests rely on the "Salsa" library, which is a set of Visual Studio mocks.
 The code for Salsa resides at `vsintegration\src\Salsa`.